 After recently publishing a recipe for the classic Australian café breakfast favourite of smashed avocado and eggs on toast that we used to eat in our hometown of Sydney in the 80s and 90s and seeing how much you all loved that recipe, it got us wondering about a Southeast Asian style ‘smashed avo’ and whether it would work on a baguette.

-This fried egg avocado breakfast banh mi or breakfast num pang recipe if you like is the result of that experiment and I’m absolutely hooked.
+Obviously poached eggs didn’t work, so the result of that experiment is this fried egg avocado breakfast banh mi or breakfast num pang recipe.
+And I’m absolutely hooked.
 We’re big fans of both Vietnam’s banh mi and Cambodia’s num pang, so feel free to call this Aussie-Southeast Asian breakfast sandwich either, whatever works for you.
 But please don’t call it a sub!

 If you enjoy our fried egg avocado breakfast num pang, do try our meatball num pang made with these juicy pork balls; our num pang pâté with rustic country-style pâté and cold cuts; and, come Thanksgiving or Christmas, when you have leftover turkey, try our num pang barang (‘barang’ means ‘foreigner’ in Khmer).